 Why?
 Customers compare the other products against the decoy.
 And because the decoy price is unreasonably high, everything else seems reasonable in comparison.
 The Decoy Effect works because people are clueless about what something is supposed to cost.
 William Poundstone, author of “Priceless: The Myth of Fair Value,” put it this way.

-Examples of the Decoy Effect in Action
+Real-World Examples of the Decoy Effect

 Below you can see two examples of choice sets — one without a decoy, and one with a decoy.

-Choice set with no decoy:
+Choice set WITH NO decoy:

 This choice set is far apart both in features and in price.
 A customer looking at these options would be swayed more by their own needs than by the car’s price.

-Choice set with a decoy:
+Choice set WITH a decoy:

 In the example above, the price of the medium coffee ($6.50) acts as the decoy to push more people toward a large.
 The price difference between the small and the medium is much more than the price difference between the medium and the large.